opentofu/opentofu/rfc/20240524-OpenTofu-RFC-Process.md

 * Should we use ISODATE or assigned SERIAL in the RFC file name
   - ISODATE could either be proposed date or accepted date
   - SERIAL is clearly linear, but requires additional processing once the PR is Accepted.
-  - For now we are using proposed date, but automation could easily be added to ammend the RFC once it has been merged.
+  - For now we are using proposed date, but automation could easily be added to amend the RFC once it has been merged.
 * Should we backport some or all of the current RFCs accepted into OpenTofu to additionally validate this process?

 ### Future Considerations